rancher/terraform-provider-rke/website/docs/r/cluster.html.markdown

 Provides RKE cluster resource.
 This can be used to create RKE clusters and retrieve their information.

+RKE clusters can be defined in the provider:
+- Using cluster_yaml: The full RKE cluster is defined in an RKE cluster.yml file.
+- Using the TF provider arguments to define the entire cluster.
+- Using a combination of both the cluster_yaml and TF provider arguments.
+The TF arguments will override the cluster_yaml options if collisions occur.

 ## Example Usage

 Creating RKE cluster